retry51776/notes/psychology/nervous.md

 burst mode `rapid neuron fires, strong signal but not accurate; usually trigger by cue` tonic mode `normal neuron communcation`

+## Glial
+> Supporting and maintaining neurons.
+Glial cell most likely a part brain function in a complex way.

+> Glial are involved in processes such as neurogenesis (generation of new neurons), neuronal migration, and synapse formation.

+- Glial Cell Tumors `most common brain Tumors`

+other Glial Cell functions:
+- Structural Support
+- Maintenance of Homeostasis
+- Myelination
+- Immune Response

 # Questions: